madppiper/deepseek-r1-runpod-serverless/README.md

-# DeepSeek-R1 Serverless Deployment with SGLang
+# DeepSeek-R1 Serverless Deployment with SGLang x RunPOD

 🔒 **Own Your AI, Protect Your Data**